-11.6.10 Range Assignment Cards - When used, range assignment cards are prepared by the Statistical Office and delivered to the Range Officers prior to each match.
+- 11.6.10 Range Assignment Cards When used, range assignment cards are prepared by the Statistical Office and delivered to the Range Officers prior to each match.
 Range Officers check competitors on the firing line to ascertain that each is on the proper firing point as indicated by the range assignment card.
-These cards will be turned in to the Statistical Office immediately upon the conclusion of each relay.

-11.7 Target Officer - The targets and frames are under the command of the Chief Target Officer and such Assistant Target Officers as may be required.
+These cards will be turned in to the Statistical Office immediately upon the conclusion of each relay. - 11.7 Target Officer The targets and frames are under the command of the Chief Target Officer and such Assistant Target Officers as may be required.
 Target Officers are under the command of the Chief Range Officer.
 The Target Officer is responsible for the safety and discipline of personnel engaged in handling of the targets.
-He is responsibleforthemaintenanceofthetargetsinpropercondition and fortheefficient mounting and dismounting of paper targets during the progress of the match.
-When targets (either with or without backing cards) are framed (mounted) for the competitor, the Target Officer is responsible:

-- (a) That record and backing target, if used, agree. - (b) That targets are properly framed as to firing point assignments. - (c) That after firing, all targets and backing cards are properly dismounted and paired according to target point number, in proper order. - (d) That targets are arranged in numerical order. - (e) Thatall targets are returned promptly to the Statistical Office at the completion of each relay or displayed on racks in proper order.
-When targets are framed by the competitor it is the competitor's responsibility that the correct target for the range and position being fired is framed.

-11.8 National Championship Protest Committee - A National Championship Protest Committee may be appointed by the Match Director of any NRA National Championship.
+He is responsible for the maintenance of the targets in proper condition and for the efficient mounting and dismounting of paper targets during the progress of the match.
+When targets (either with or without backing cards) are framed (mounted) for the competitor, the Target Officer is responsible: - (a) That record and backing target, if used, agree. - (b) That targets are properly framed as to firing point assignments. - (c) That after firing, all targets and backing cards are properly dismounted and paired according to target point number, in proper order. - (d) That targets are arranged in numerical order. - (e) That all targets are returned promptly to the Statistical Office at the completion of each relay or displayed on racks in proper order.
+When targets are framed by the competitor it is the competitor's responsibility that the correct target for the range and position being fired is framed. - 11.8 National Championship Protest Committee A National Championship Protest Committee may be appointed by the Match Director of any NRA National Championship.
 (See Rule 16.2.
 1.)
 When such a Championship Protest Committee is appointed, decisions, on Protest by that Committee at that Championship are final, without appeal to the NRA Protest Committee.
-When possible cases of suspension from competition arise from an incident in a Championship,theChampionshipProtestCommitteemaynotact,but must forward a recommendation to the NRA Protest Committee for action.
+When possible cases of suspension from competition arise from an incident in a Championship, the Championship Protest Committee may not act, but must forward a recommendation to the NRA Protest Committee for action.
 No member of the National Championship Protest Committee may be a competitor in that tournament.

-11.9 Duty to Competitors - It shall be the duty of all operating officials and personnel to conduct themselves properly by being fair and impartial to all in carrying out their various duties.
-No official shall unreasonably interfere with a competitor now allow such practice by another official or other competitors.
+• 11.9 Duty to Competitors - It shall be the duty of all operating officials and personnel to conduct themselves properly by being fair and impartial to all in carrying out their various duties.
+No official shall molest a competitor nor allow such practice by another official or other competitors.
 Should a competitor's equipment or demeanor warrant disqualification for an individual match or tournament, it should be done in such a manner as will cause the least inconvenience to all concerned.
 In so doing, the official should state to the competitor the rule or section of rules under which the disqualification is being made.